 - Lift elbows, feeling a stretch in shoulders and upper back.

-For Seniors: Use a chair for stability.
+For Seniors: Sit on a chair for extra stability.

 Gentle Spine-Mobilizing Routine (Sequence 4)